ToxicFrog/doom-mods/gzap/doc/new-wads.md

 In either case, just appending the contents of the file to the existing logic file will act as tuning data for it.

+### Unreachable checks

+You may encounter checks that are unreachable in normal play.
+For example, Going Down Turbo MAP12 has a red key that exists purely for visual effect and cannot be collected by the player.

+If you encounter one of these, you can mark it unreachable using the `ap_scan_unreachable` cvar.
+You can mark the next check you touch unreachable (and then use `noclip` to actually reach it):

+    ap_scan_unreachable 1

+Alternately, you can mark every check you touch for the rest of the level:

+    ap_scan_unreachable 2

+In the latter case, it will mark all remaining checks when you exit the level, so you don't need to run around noclipping to all of them -- just set it to 2 and touch the exit.

+On future runs, unreachable checks will still be present in the world, but will be hard-coded to contain Doom filler items; they will never contain progression items or items from someone else's game.